Way Out Alliance: History

 On 2 April 2017, the alliance participated in the 2017 Armenian parliamentary election with Edmon Marukyan as leader of the alliance and won 9 seats out of 105 in the National Assembly.
 Prior to the election, the Union for National Self-Determination, another liberal Pro-European party, also wished to join the Way Out Alliance, however their request was never responded too.

 After parliamentary elections, the alliance participated in the 2017 Yerevan City Council election.
 The alliance's candidate for Mayor of Yerevan was Nikol Pashinyan.
 However, the alliance won only 14 seats out of 65 in the Yerevan City Council and Nikol Pashinyan gave up his mandate of City Council and continued his work in the National Assembly as an MP.

+The alliance supported the goals of the 2018 Armenian Revolution and actively participated in street protests supporting Nikol Pashinyan.

 The alliance did not participate in the 2018 Yerevan City Council election.
 Bright Armenia and the Hanrapetutyun Party formed another alliance - Bright Alliance.
 Meanwhile, Civil Contract formed the My Step Alliance with the Mission Party.
 The My Step Alliance won the municipal elections and their candidate Hayk Marutyan was appointed as the Mayor of Yerevan.
 Bright Alliance came in third place, winning 3 seats out of 65 in the Yerevan City Council.